2010 Mana by-election: Demographics and election history

 The Mana electorate has large Pasifika and Māori populations, with 21% and 18% for each ethnicity, respectively.
 It includes the suburbs of Cannons Creek and Porirua East, which are some of the poorest in New Zealand.
 The median personal income for residents of Mana is $NZ26,000.

 The New Zealand Labour Party has held the electorate since its creation for the 1999 general election.
 Chris Finlayson and Hekia Parata, who contested Mana for the New Zealand National Party in 2005 and 2008, are current list MPs.

 Candidates

 Eight candidates contested the by-election:

 Kris Faafoi (Labour)

 Labour leader Phil Goff said that "Labour will be looking to find a strong candidate and will campaign on both local issues and issues that matter to all Kiwis".

-President of the Labour Party, Andrew Little indicated he would not put himself forward for his party's nomination, preferring a Pacific Islander or Māori candidate.
+President of the Labour Party, Andrew Little indicated he would not put himself forward for his party's nomination, preferring a Pasifika or Māori candidate.